pkgxdev/pkgx/README.md

 v19.3.0
 ```

-Encoding this data into the README makes use of tea *completely optional*
+Using existing files further cements the notion that using tea is
-for your project.
+*completely optional* for both you *and your users*.

-tea can read it and *humans can too*.
-If the developer uses tea we make
-working on the project effortless.
-If they don’t then they can source the
-packages themselves.
+They either use tea or they source the dependencies themselves.

+Some files are indicators of what tools they need so if you choose to not
+use the README you’re saying you expect your users to know `package.json`
+means `node`, `cargo.toml` means `rust` and so on.

+Which is why you may prefer to encode the data in the `README` since then
+it’s readable by *both humans **and** tea*.

 &nbsp;